 2. PR TEMPLATE

 2.1 Uniform Template.
-A uniform PR template has been established that will provide guidance to drafters of PRs and uniformity to the PR website.
+The uniform PR template establishes guidance to drafters of PRs and uniformity to the PR website.
 The template provides for an informational section to precede the actual text of a PR.
 The title is written at the top of the template along with a number and general subject category assigned by the Office of General Counsel.
 Times New Roman 12 point font is used in the informational section of the template.
 PRs shall be submitted to the Office of the General Counsel as a .doc file.

 2.2 Informational Section Preceding the PR.
 The drafter of the PR must insert the following information in the informational section of the PR template: